 What is the difference between self-build and custom built homes?

-Self-build and custom built homes are very similar.
 Self-build projects are typically where individuals or groups of individuals directly undertake or organise the design and construction of their new home.
 This may also include the self-builder arranging for an architect or contractor to build their homes for them, or projects that are delivered by kit home companies.
-Community-led projects may also be defined as self-build as often members of the community may organise or undertake quite a bit if the construction work for themselves.
+Community-led projects may also be defined as self-build as often members of the community may organise or undertake quite a bit of the construction work for themselves.

 Custom build homes tend to be where an individual or group of individuals employ a specialist developer to deliver the home and can involve everything from sourcing a site, to managing the finance and build process to final completion.
 This method is a more hands-off approach but homes can still be tailored to individual requirements.

-Further support and information for self-build or custom build projects is available on the Governments dedicated online resource.
+Further support and information for self-build or custom build projects is available from the Government websites: